kensh1ro/flutter-ssl-bypass/README.md

 ATTENTION: this needs a rooted devices

-after exporting Burp's DER certificate, we need to change it PEM format, although this isn't necessary, but it seems that Android CA store doesn't like DER format
+after exporting Burp's DER certificate, we need to change it to PEM format, although this isn't necessary, but it seems that Android CA store doesn't like DER format

 `openssl x509 -inform der -in $CERT_NAME -out certificate.pem`

 `openssl x509 -inform PEM -subject_hash_old -in certificate.pem | head -1` #my output was 9a5ba575

 rename "certificate.pem" to the above command's output, for example: